nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

 Similarly, if you called any KERNAL ROM routines, you could totally take advantage of any side-effects they might have: returned CPU flags, temporary values set into zeropage, etc.

-After the first few size-optimization passes, everyone turned their eyes on this machine monitor view to look for any interesting constants:
+After the first few size-optimization passes, everyone turned their eyes on this machine monitor view to look for any interesting values:

 <div class="center overflow">
 <img class="img-pixelated" src="/images/c64/lines/monitor-screenshot.png" />
 </div>

-The zeropage indeed contains some useful values:
+The zeropage indeed contains some useful values for our purposes:

 - `$d5`: 39/$27 == line length - 1
 - `$22`: 64/$40 == initial value for line slope counter